 The hotel-keeper laughed.
 "Oh yes," he said.
 "I wouldn't go back there too soon, anyway.
-The boys seem guite contented, and I don't figure they would be very nice to you.
+The boys seem quite contented, and I don't figure they would be very nice to you.
 Well, now, I've no use for fooling with a man who's too proud to take my dollars, and I've a pair of horses just stuffed with wickedness in the stable.
 There's not much you don't know about a beast, anyway, and you can take them out a league or two if you feel like it."
-Witham, who had grown very tired of

 Witham, who had grown very tired of his host, was glad of any distraction, especially as he surmised that while the man had never seen Courthorne, he knew rather more than he did himself about his doings.
-Accordingly, he got into the sleigh joyed the struggle with the half-tamed team which stood with ears laid back, prepared for conflict.
+Accordingly, he got into the sleigh that was brought out by and by, and enjoyed the struggle with the half-tamed team which stood with ears laid back, prepared for conflict.
 Oats had been very plentiful, and prices low that season.
 Witham, who knew at least as much about a horse as Lance Courthorne, however, bent them to his will and the team were trotting quietly through the shadow of a big birch bluff a league from town, when he heard a faint clip-clop coming down the trail behind him.
 It led straight beneath the leafless branches, and was beaten smooth and firm; while Witham, who had noticed already that whenever he strayed any distance from the hotel there was a mounted cavalryman somewhere, in the vicinity, shook the reins.

-The team swung into faster stride, the cold wind whistled past him, and the snow whirled up from beneath the runners; but that was brought out by and by, and enbehind him also quickened a little.
+The team swung into faster stride, the cold wind whistled past him, and the snow whirled up from beneath the runners; but while he listened the rhythmic drumming behind him also quickened a little.
 Then a faintly musical jingle of steel accompanied the beat of hoofs, and Witham glanced about him with a little laugh of annoyance.
-The dusk was creeping across the prairie, and a pale star or two growing into brilwhile he listened the rhythmic drumming liancy in the cloudless sweep of indigo.
+The dusk was creeping across the prairie, and a pale star or two growing into brilliancy in the cloudless sweep of indigo.

 "It's getting a trifle tiresome.
 I'll find out what the fellow wants," he said.